QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Depth-first search

-A technique to search a vertex.
+A technique to explore a graph.
 We will explore a path until the end, then go back and explore its branches until we traversed every branch.

 **Algorithm**